FittingHome/pld-builder/packages/trello-scrapper/README.md

     - Elle peut contenir un link "logo" représentant l'image
 - Avoir jusqu'à 5 listes dont le nom est entouré d'un crochet comme ceci: [name].
 Une liste représente un livrable
   - La liste doit contenir une carte nommée "Index", elle doit contenir une liste ordonnées nommant les différentes sections du livrable
-  - Chacune des cartes de la liste doit être formaté d'une manière bien spécifique
+  - Each card in the list must be formatted in a very specific way:
-    - Le nom: "x.y Name_of_the_user_story" //x must be the id of the section and y the id of the user story
+    - The name: "x.y Name_of_the_user_story" //x must be the id of the section and y the id of the user story
-    - Le corps: 4 mot vont venir délimiter les parties de la description:
+    - The body: 4 words (markdown emojis actually) are used inside the body to separate main parts of the user story:
         - :eyes: -> for the 'i want' part
         - :book: -> for the 'description' part
         - :pencil: -> for the 'definition of done' part